leonyannick/bubble_distribution/README.md

-# Bachelorthesis in Chemical and Biological Engineering
+# Bachelorthesis in Chemical and Biological Engineering at Friedrich-Alexander-Universität Erlangen-Nürnberg
 [Read the thesis](https://github.com/leonyannick/bubble_distribution/blob/main/bubble_distribution_bachelor_thesis.pdf)

 ## Overview of python files and their purpose